B'Day: Release and promotion

 In mid-2006, Beyoncé looked for an all-female band for her tour The Beyoncé Experience (2007) to promote the album.
 She held an audition for keyboard players, bassists, guitarists, horn players, percussionists and drummers around the world.
 Beyoncé named the band Suga Mama, after the album track "Suga Mama".
 Although the band only consisted of women, both male and female backup dancers performed onstage.
-As well as singing songs from B'Day, Beyoncé also performed songs from Dangerously in Love, and gave a medley of Destiny's Child songs.
-She embarked on the tour in Japan on April 10, 2007 and concluded it in Tapei, Taiwan on November 12.
+In addition to singing songs from B'Day, Beyoncé performed tracks from Dangerously in Love and a medley of Destiny's Child songs.
+She embarked on the tour in Japan on April 10, 2007 and concluded it in Taipei, Taiwan on November 12.
 During the Los Angeles show on September 2, Jay-Z and Destiny's Child bandmates Rowland and Williams made guest appearances.
 Footage from this show was filmed and released on November 20 as a live album titled The Beyoncé Experience Live.

 On October 11, 2007, phone manufacturer Samsung unveiled a new variant of its popular Upstage handset inspired by the album.
 Officially named Beyoncé Special Edition B'Phone, it was available in a gold-and-burgundy color palette with a "Beyoncé logo" on top of its front-facing screen.
 Knowles designed the casing herself.
 The phone also included photos, videos and wallpapers of the singer, as well as an exclusive song called "632-5792" which she recorded when she was 10 years old.
-The device was released to consumers on November 4, 2007 and sold for $99 at Walmart, requiring a Sprint service contract.
+The device was released to consumers on November 4, 2007, and sold for $99 at Walmart, requiring a Sprint service contract.